ricoshin/meta-pseudo-labels-pytorch/README.md

 ---

 ## Trouble Shooting
 - When you assign a new tensor to an existing tensor, make sure `__del__` of `.grad` to be called before its tensor's is called.
-In usual cases, one would not bother, but here we are dealing with `.grad` with `grad_fn`.
+In usual cases, one would not be bothered, but here we are dealing with `.grad` with `grad_fn`.
 It seems that destructing those multi-level references could not be treated properly, which can lead to dreadful GPU memory leaks.